omrihar/1_npfi/README.md

 a list of pdfs with the corresponding non-parametric estimate for each of these.
 The default estimation method is `deft` and the rest of the parameters it accepts control the estimation process.
 See the code for a detailed explanation of each of the parameters.
+In order for the deft method to work, the file `deft.py` which is available at https://github.com/jbkinney/13_deft has to be placed in the same directory as `npfi.py` and your script.

 ### Computing the FI from the PDFs